 Brian already knew that ice cream was screwing with his qi.
 But he didn’t know why.

 Was it the sugar, the dairy, or something else that he hadn’t even thought of?

-And that’s precisely why he came to see us.
+And that’s precisely why he came to see me.

 In fact, Brian had a specific goal.

-I’ll talk more about Brian’s story in a little bit, but first, let’s look at all the suprising things screwing with your qi!
+I’ll talk more about Brian’s story in a little bit, but first, let’s look at all the surprising things that can screw with your qi!

 17 Surprising Things Screwing with Your Qi